suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

-AES-CTR is a non AEAD cipher, provides confidentiality but no integrity protection.
+AES-CTR is a non-AEAD cipher, provides confidentiality but no integrity protection.
 Unlike AES-CBC, AES-CTR uses an IV per AES operation, as shown in {{aes-ctr-fig}}.
 Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the IV MUST start with zero (0) and MUST be incremented by one for each 16-byte plaintext block